ravazque/pipex/README.md

 ## 📖 About

-"pipex" is a project at 42 Madrid that involves recreating the shell pipe functionality (`|`) and redirection operators (`<`, `>`) in C. This project introduces process management, inter-process communication, file descriptors manipulation, and teaches how to handle command execution in a systematic way.
+"pipex" is a project at 42 Madrid that involves recreating the shell pipe functionality (`|`) and redirection operators (`<`, `>`, `<<`) in C. This project introduces process management, inter-process communication, file descriptors manipulation, and teaches how to handle command execution in a systematic way.

-The goal is to implement a program that mimics the behavior of shell pipes, taking an input file, executing two commands in sequence where the output of the first becomes the input of the second, and writing the final result to an output file.
+The goal is to implement a program that mimics the behavior of shell pipes, taking an input file, executing commands in sequence where the output of each becomes the input of the next, and writing the final result to an output file.
+The bonus part extends this functionality to support multiple pipes and here_doc functionality.

 ## 🎯 Objectives